 As part of its venture into the retail business, Vivant, through wholly owned subsidiaries Vivant Energy and VREC, entered into a joint venture with ET-Pilipinas to construct and operate solar rooftop generation facilities.
-In March 22, 2018, ET-Vivant was incorporated with Vivant having a 60% equity stake therein.
+In March 22, 2018, ET-Vivant was incorporated with Vivant having a 60% equity stake.
 In November 2019, Vivant Energy and VREC bought out ET-Pilipinas, making ET-Vivant a wholly-owned subsidiary of Vivant.

-As of December 2020, ETEI, ET-Vivant's wholly owned special purpose vehicle, completed a total of 1.35 MW solar rooftop facilities for industrial customers in Visayas and 0.65 MW solar rooftop facilities in Luzon.
-3.08 MW of solar rooftop facilities for commercial and industrial customers in Luzon and Visayas are currently under construction.
+As of November 2020, ET-Vivant's wholly owned special purpose vehicle, ETEI has completed 2 MW solar rooftop facilities for industrial customers in Visayas.
+To date, ETEI completed a total of 1.15 MW solar rooftop facilities in Luzon and 3 MW of solar rooftop facilities for commercial and industrial customers in Luzon and Visayas are currently under construction.